xdv-staging/explorer/CONTRIBUTING.md

 # Contributing
 Thanks for contributing to the explorer!

 We're thrilled you're interested and your help is greatly appreciated.
-Contributing is a great way to learn about the XRP Ledger (XRPL).
+Contributing is a great way to learn about the XDV Ledger (XDVL).

 ## Repository Layout